 This page is a list of profiles of botanists and botanical groups working in Oxfordshire.
 If you or your group would like to be profiled please do get in touch.

 I am the BSBI vice county recorder for Oxfordshire (V.C.
 23).
 I live in Islip, just north of Oxford and to the west of Otmoor, which forms my local recording patch (SP51).
-I am a professional ecological consultant, working for the engineering consultancy Jacobs.
+I am a professional ecological consultant.
 Much of my work recently has taken me to fens in far away Anglesey, North Wales, and fens and wetlands more generally are a particular interest.